-Protein content can be directly related to product features and categorizations, for example, dough properties, foam development, the flavor of beer, or the variation between starch and gluten-free starch.
-In types of application, it is vital to have matrix-independent protein analyses.
+Protein content can be directly related to product features and categorizations, for example, dough properties, foam development, the flavor of the beer, or the variation between starch and gluten-free starch.
+In types of applications, it is vital to have matrix-independent protein analyses.
 Theoretically, protein quantification is realized through a sequence of specific and non-specific physical and chemical reactions, with subsequent appropriate detection.

-For over a century, the Kjeldahl method was the most frequently applied method and the industry standard for the determination of total protein content of food products.
+For over a century, the Kjeldahl method was the most frequently applied method and the industry standard for the determination of the total protein content of food products.
 As an analysis involving wet chemicals, it necessitates excessive time and labor costs, as well as involving toxic and hazardous chemicals.

 In the modern era, this is undesirable for both safety-based and economic motives.
 It is for this reason that in recent times, the Kjeldahl method is increasingly being replaced by the Dumas principle.